 \subsection{Achievable Rate Region of Single-user Random Access Communication}

 Consider single-user random access communication using a generalized random coding scheme $({\cal L}, \gamma )$ with codeword length $N$.
-In each time slot, the transmitter randomly generates codebook index $\theta$ and uses codebook ${\cal C}_{\theta}$ in the library to map a message $W$ into a codeword.
-Assume receiver knows the channel and the codebook ${\cal C}_{\theta}$, based on this information and the received channel symbols, the receiver either outputs a message estimate $\hat{W}$ or reports a collision.
+In each time slot, the transmitter randomly generates a codebook index $\theta$ and uses codebook ${\cal C}_{\theta}$ in the library to map a message $W$ into a codeword.
+Assume that the channel and the codebook ${\cal C}_{\theta}$ are known at the receiver.
+Based on this information and the received channel symbols, the receiver either outputs a message estimate $\hat{W}$ or reports a collision.
 Let $P_{e|\theta}({\cal C}_{\theta}, W)=Pr\{\hat{W}\ne W\}$ be the probability, conditioned on $\theta$, that the receiver is not able to recover message $W$.
 Let $P_{c|\theta}({\cal C}_{\theta}, W)=Pr\{\mbox{collision}\}$ be the conditional probability that the receiver reports a collision.
 We define $P_e(W)$ and $P_c(W)$ as the unconditional error probability and the unconditional collision probability of message $W$, respectively, as follows

-With the error probability definition, we define an achievable rate region of the system as follows.
+With this error probability definition, we define an achievable rate region of the system as follows.

 \begin{definition}{ } Consider single user random access communication using a sequence of random coding schemes $\{({\cal L}^{(N)}, \gamma^{(N)} )\}$, where $({\cal L}^{(N)}, \gamma^{(N)} )$ is a generalized random coding scheme corresponding to codeword length $N$.
 Let $R\subseteq [0, R_{\max}]$ be a region of standard rates.
 Let $R_c$ be the closure of $R$.
 We say $R$ is {\it asymptotically achievable} if there exists a sequence of decoding algorithms under which the following two conditions are satisfied.
 First, for all message sequences $\{W^{(N)}\}$ with $r(W^{(N)})\in R$ for all $N$ and $\lim_{N\to\infty}r(W^{(N)})\in R$, where $r(W^{(N)})=\frac{1}{N}\log_2 W^{(N)}$ is the standard rate function, we have $\lim_{N\to\infty}P_e(W^{(N)})=0$.
 Second, for all message sequences $\{W^{(N)}\}$ with $r(W^{(N)})\not\in R_c$ for all $N$ and $\lim_{N\to\infty}r(W^{(N)})\not\in R_c$, we have $\lim_{N\to\infty}P_c(W^{(N)})=1$. $\QED$ \end{definition}